How to Make Bath Bombs

 Make sure you use a metal or glass mixing bowl rather than a plastic one.
 Plastic will absorb the smell of the essential oils.
 That's okay, I guess, but anything you put in the bowl in the future will smell like bubble bath ;-)

 - 2 cups baking soda

 - 20-30 drops of essential oil - you might need more or less depending on the strength of the fragrance.

-- 1 tablespoon of almond oil, apricot oil, or olive oil (optional)
+- 1 tablespoon of sweet almond oil, apricot oil, or olive oil (optional)